omendibleba/DynaMate/README.md

 - Generation: Once the relevant information is retrieved, an LLM uses this data to generate accurate and context-aware responses.

 This framework is particularly effective in scenarios where grounded and factually accurate responses are essential, such as in scientific research, customer support, or knowledge-heavy domains.

+## Framework Template

+A template of for customizables agents is included in the template folder.
+It includes the three main sections that enable the conection of agents and tools: Class (for inputs), function (main code), and Stuctured tool (combining class and function).
+For customization, the only changes necessary are the modification of inputs in the class and the python function to achieve the goal of interest.

+All the tools developed for this project were generated using this template.
+The connection between agents and the scheduler also uses the template, but instead of the agent having functions as tools, it has the other agents as tools.
+The main modifications required to modiffy the framework for custom workflows would be focosed on the class of inputs and the functions.